jamesrobertgreen/distance/README.md

 # distance
-Simple distance Calculator using google's map api
+Simple distance Calculator using google's map api and angular